transloadit/ruby-sdk/README.md

 In general, you use hash accessor syntax to query any direct attribute from the [response](http://transloadit.com/docs/assemblies#response-format).
-Methods suffixed by a question mark provide a more readable way of quering state (e.g., `assembly.completed` vs. checking the result of `assembly[:ok]`).
+Methods suffixed by a question mark provide a more readable way of quering state (e.g., `assembly.completed?` vs. checking the result of `assembly[:ok]`).
 Methods suffixed by a bang make a live query against the Transloadit HTTP API.

 ### 2. Uploading multiple files